Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

-conduct Provider's own defense thereof, together with full information and all reasonable cooperation; but the State of Tennessee does not hereby accord to the Provider, through its attorneys, any right(s) to represent the State of Tennessee or J in any legal matter, such right being governed by TCA 8-6-106.
+conduct Provider's own defense thereof, together with full information and all reasonable cooperation; but the State of Tennessee does not hereby accord to the Provider, through its attorneys, any right(s) to represent the State of Tennessee or JM in any legal matter, such right being governed by TCA 8-6-106.
 ## 5.1.2
 The Provider shall indemnify and hold harmless the Indemnified Parties from all claims or suits